donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 end-to-end LTE-NGC data plane protocol stack as it is modeled in the simulator.
-From the figure, it is evident that the biggest simplification introduced in the data plane model is the inclusion of the SGW and PGW functionality within a single SGW/PGW node, which removes the need for the S5 or S8 interfaces specified by 3GPP.
+From the figure, it is evident that the biggest simplification introduced in the data plane model is the inclusion of the SMF and UPF functionality within a single SMF/UPF node, which removes the need for the S5 or S8 interfaces specified by 3GPP.
 On the other hand, for both the S1-U protocol stack and the LTE radio protocol stack all the protocol layers specified by 3GPP are present.